 IntroductionThis is the account of my winter high pointing trip in January 2013.
-The itinerary will take me through 17 states and to the top of 10 state high points, the other 7 of which I've previously visited, including the one in my home state of Indiana.
-Completion of this trip will have me at 40 state high points leaving only a cluster in the Northeast and a few leftovers along the Great Plains.
+The itinerary will take me through 17 states and to the top of 10 state high points.
+I'd already tagged the other 7 high points, including the one in my home state of Indiana.
+Completion of this trip will bring me to 40 state high points leaving only a cluster in the Northeast and a few leftovers along the Great Plains.
 The trip finale will be a 100 mile hike along the Appalachian Trail.

 I started high pointing roughly the same time when I started hiking on the AT - during college.
-In fact I spent Spring Break on the hike three different years.
-From 2000-2004 I made 12 separate trips logging a range of 26 miles up to 270 miles.
+In fact I spent Spring Break on the AT three times.
+From 2000-2004 I made 12 separate trips logging from 26 up to 270 miles.
 I've done overnight hikes on the trail in every month except February, June and October.
 And now, 13 years after I started I've hiked from Springer Mountain to Harpers Ferry in West Virginia, one thousand miles.
 But it's a really long trail and for all that effort I'm only halfway finished.
 Worse, I haven't even been on the trail since '04.

 For me, I still like long distance hiking and peak bagging.
 Long hikes always have some therapeutic value for me; clean air and mountain scenery are an added bonus.
 Peak bagging always beats baseball (sorry dad), and with an alpine element it tops football, American or European.
 Neither happen to be my passion at this point but I respect anybody with dedication to complete a big objective.